iterative/mlem.ai/content/docs/start/packaging.md

 ```

 As you can see, the packager generated all the files necessary for a python
 package.
-This includes sources, requirements, [setup.py](http://setup.py), and
+This includes sources, requirements, [setup.py](https://docs.python.org/3/distutils/setupscript.html), and
 the model itself.

+## Using python package

-Now you can distribute and install it.
-The package code
+Now you can distribute and install the package.
+It's code
 declares all the same methods our model had, so you can try to use it like this:

 ```python